 Purpose: To support students with the “best proven and future potential who will be starting a new graduate course at Oxford.
 Clarendon Scholarships cover tuition and college fees in full and a generous grant for living expenses.”

-Contact: Interested seniors and alumnae should see Dean Runsdorf during the fall semester.
+Contact: Interested seniors should see Dean Runsdorf during the fall semester.

 CORO FELLOWS PROGRAM IN PUBLIC AFFAIRS